Tibetan Army: External

-By the time of the 1949 Chinese Revolution, Chinese Communists had consolidated control over most of eastern China, and sought to bring peripheral areas such as Tibet back into the fold.
+By the time of the 1949 Chinese Communist Revolution, the Chinese Communist Party had consolidated control over most of eastern China, and sought to bring peripheral areas such as Tibet back into the fold.
 China was aware of the threat of guerrilla warfare on Tibet's high mountains, and sought to resolve Tibet's political status by negotiations.
 The Tibetan government stalled and delayed negotiations while bolstering its army.

 In 1950, the Kashag embarked on a series of internal reforms, led by Indian-educated officials.
 One of these reforms allowed the Kashag's military chiefs, Surkhang Wangchen Gelek and Ngapoi Ngawang Jigme, to act independently of the government.
 Although the Kashag appointed a "Governor of Kham", the Tibetan Army did not have effective control over Kham, whose local warlords had long resisted central control from Lhasa.
 As a result, Tibetan officials feared the local people, in addition to the People's Liberation Army (PLA) across the Upper Yangtze River.